practicaldsc/fa24/syllabus.md

 good habit to submit early and often.** If you make a submission after the deadline, your assignment will be counted as late.

-You have **6 "slip days"** to use throughout the homework.
+You have **6 "slip days"** to use throughout the semester.
 A slip day extends the deadline of a homework by 24 hours. **You may use up to 2 slip days on any one homework assignment.**

 Slip days are designed to be a transparent and predictable source of leniency